OFF TOPIC: What is Money?

 This is often related to the time required for completion of the value store.
 Time to completion will often include the time to train the director of the energy.
 So, there is not a 1 to 1 ratio between a hole digger’s time and an engineer’s time.
 This is true even though the hole digger might have an IQ of 150, and the engineer might have an IQ of 110.

 In today’s world, digging a hole with a shovel requires less training than creating a drawing of an engine crankshaft capable of handling 500 BHP.
 Therefore, the value stored into the transformation of a flat spot into a hole is less than the value stored into transforming a sheet of paper into a crankshaft drawing, and ultimately, the crankshaft itself.
-However, the metal transformed into a crankshaft can have less value store than you might expect, by the use of directed energy using automated processes.
+However, transforming of metal into a crankshaft can have less value store than you might expect, by the use of directed energy using automated (semi-intelligent) processes.

 Money was required to create the shovel the digger used.
 A shovel is more valuable than fingers for digging a hole.
 It increases the intelligence of the dig as opposed to using fingers.
 Even so, there are alternatives to shovels.